 The IMO Performance Standard requires that:

-An alarm should be given by ECDIS when the ship reaches a specified time or distance, set by the mariner, in advance of a critical point on the planned route.
-[MSC.232(82) 11.4.9]
+A warning should be given by ECDIS when the ship reaches a specified time or distance, set by the mariner, in advance of a critical point on the planned route.
+[MSC.530(106) 11.4.12]

 Critical points on the planned route are defined in S-421.
-When the ship arrives within the mariner-specified time or distance of the point, the system shall generate an alarm.
-[Further details or a reference to S-421 will be added later.]
+When the ship arrives within the mariner-specified time or distance of the point, the system must generate an alarm.

 The IMO Performance Standard requires that:

-An alarm should be given when the specified cross track limit for deviation from the planned route is exceeded.
-[MSC.232(82) 11.4.5.]
+An alarm should be given when the specified cross track limit for deviation from the selected route, if defined by the mariner when route planning, is exceeded [MSC.530(106) 11.4.5.]

-[Further details or a reference to S-421 will be added later.]

 Data Producer specified display features